Allergy to Insect Stings and Bites

 - The nature of the subject’s worst insect sting reaction.
 An accurate history of the worst sting reaction is essential because it is important in predicting future risk (see the section “Natural History and Risk Assessment” below).
 Clinical responses to stings are variable events, and the clinician should be guided by the subject’s worst reaction to the insect.
 If possible, case records should be reviewed for objective manifestations, but it must be borne in mind that some subjects may have been more severely compromised before reaching medical care.

 - The probable identity of the responsible insect.
 Features to consider when identifying the insect include observations made at the time of the sting, the place and circumstances of the sting (e.g. proximity of garbage or food favors the yellow jacket, native bushland in South East Australia favors the jack jumper ant), the presence or absence of a stinger in the skin (the presence favors the honey bee, Apis mellifera or among vespids, Vespula maculifrons), past sting history and any culprit specimen presented.
-The season of the sting event may be helpful in moderate climates: honey bee stings occur most often in spring and summer, vespid stings mostly during late summer and fall.
+Most sting reactions occur in the warmer months.
+Knowledge of regional variation in seasonal species can be helpful in identifying the most likely culprit.
+Vigorous exercise or hot showers and recurrent stings in the same season also appear to be risk factors for anaphylaxis.

 - Other in vitro tests.
-Mast cell tryptase levels measured within 30 minutes to 8 hours after the onset of the index reaction may if raised support the conclusion that the reaction features resulted from an allergic reaction; however, a negative test result does not exclude that possibility.
-Comparison of the acute with a convalescent specimen may increase sensitivity.
-If baseline mast cell tryptase is raised, the subject may have a systemic mast cell disorder (see the section "Management of co-morbidities" below).
-In vitro tests measuring activation of surface markers of basophils or release of mediators from these cells after addition of the allergen, may be helpful in individual patients with a strong history of sting anaphylaxis but negative skin tests and no detectable serum IgE to venoms.
+Mast cell tryptase levels measured within 30 minutes to 8 hours after the onset of the index reaction may, if raised, support the conclusion that the reaction features resulted from an allergic reaction; however, a negative test result does not exclude that possibility.
+Comparison of the acute with a convalescent specimen may increase sensitivity (a 35% increase from baseline is considered significant).
+If baseline mast cell tryptase is raised, the subject may have a systemic mast cell disorder (see the section “Management of co-morbidities” below).
+In vitro tests measuring activation of surface markers of basophils or release of mediators from these cells after addition of the allergen may be helpful in individual patients with a strong history of sting anaphylaxis but negative skin tests and no detectable serum IgE to venoms or with apparent double sensitization.
+Such assays require standardization before they can be considered in routine practice..

 - Sting challenges.
 These are the gold standard for clinical sensitivity in research, but have a limited place in clinical practice because of substantial risks of anaphylaxis and of either false-negative responses or sensitization to future stings, especially if performed in untreated patients.
 They should only be undertaken when there is a strong indication for the procedure, high-level facilities and expertise, informed consent and institutional ethics committee approval.
 In most European countries sting challenges are only performed for the confirmation of efficacy during venom immunotherapy.